-- Corporate exposures and exposures in default are made of fees receivables from clients (investment funds sector) and related accruals for 98% of the amount. - Exposures in default are defined as such when the balance is due for more than 90 days.
-The total past due exposures as at 31 December 2022 amounts to USD 2.3 Mio.
-IFRS 9 value adjustments on exposures in default amount to USD 13K as at 31 December 2022 which is considered not significant (USD 26K as at 31 December 2021). - The net value adjustment recorded in 2022 amounts to USD 13K.
-Past due exposures, impaired exposures and related impairment are not considered significant given the global amount of fees receivables from clients. - The below table summarizes the situation of performing financial instruments (phase I and II) vs nonperforming financial instruments (Phase 3) as of 31 December 2022: - The Bank does not extend any loans to its clients. - All cash balances placed with the Central Bank of Luxembourg and with credit institutions are performing; as are the majority of client receivables as indicated on the table below. - While a portion of client receivables are aged beyond 90 days and thus classified as nonperforming, the history of actual losses for the Bank is de minimis as these exposures are ultimately being paid to the Bank.
+- Corporate exposures and exposures in default are made of fees receivables from clients (investment funds sector) and related accruals for 99% of the amount. - Exposures in default are defined as such when the balance is due for more than 90 days.
+The total past due exposures as at 31 December 2024 amounts to USD 3.7 Mio.
+IFRS 9 value adjustments on exposures in default amount to USD 24K as at 31 December 2024 which is considered not significant (USD 22K as at 31 December 2023).
+Exposures in default that are classified as non performing for more than 2 years amounted to USD 103k and associated impairment of USD 24k have been deducted from eligible own funds. - The net value adjustment recorded in 2024 amounts to USD 2K.
+Past due exposures, impaired exposures and related impairment are not considered significant given the global amount of fees receivables from clients. - The Bank does not extend any loans to its clients. - All cash balances placed with the Central Bank of Luxembourg and with credit institutions are performing; as are the majority of client receivables. - While a portion of client receivables are aged beyond 90 days and thus classified as nonperforming, the history of actual losses for the Bank is de minimis as these exposures are ultimately being paid to the Bank. - Exposures to central banks and to institutions consist of cash accounts on demand.
+Fees receivables from clients (Corporate exposures) are due at the reception of the invoice. - BBH Luxembourg utilizes External Credit Assessment Institutions (Fitch, Standard and Poor's and Moodys) in the context of institution exposure ratings.
+Institutional overnight credit institution exposures are assigned a 20% risk weighting. - As at 31 December 2024, the equity position is not material (USD 3K). - As per the BBH Luxembourg Asset Encumbrance Framework, it is assessed that BBH Luxembourg does not have any encumbered assets as at 31 December 2024. - Fiduciary operations recognized in the off-balance sheet amount to USD 9.2 billion as of 31 December 2024.